JetBrains/kotlin-web-site/docs/reference/faq.md

 Yes.
 The compiler emits Java byte-code.
 Kotlin can call Java, and Java can call Kotlin.
 See [Java interoperability](java-interop.html).

+### Which minimum Java version is required for running Kotlin code?

+Kotlin generates bytecode which is compatible with Java 6 or newer.
+This ensures that Kotlin can be used in environments such as Android, where Java 6 is the latest supported version.

 ### Is there tooling support?